sgc-kn/dashboards/README.md

 This is an [Observable Framework](https://observablehq.com/framework) project.

-Observable Framework is a static website generator designed for data intensive website.
+Observable Framework is a static website generator designed for data intensive websites.
 It supports loading and preparing data during the build phase using various programming languages (Python, R, etc).

 Our data loaders are written in Python.
 To build this site you'll need: